 Ready to get started?
 Great!
 We'll walk you through notable food safety organizations and certifications, common signs and distinctions you've probably seen on equipment in your restaurant, and specific food safety equipment or supplies you should stock in your kitchen.

-The first step in setting up a program in your business is becoming well acquainted with the governing bodies that oversee food safety.
+The first step in setting up a food safety program in your business is becoming well acquainted with the governing bodies that oversee food safety.
 Many of these organizations have an abundance of free resources available to help get your business on track for success.

 The Hazard Analysis Critical Control Point (or HACCP for short) is a type of management system that addresses food safety.
 First developed over 30 years ago by NASA specifically for "astronaut food," HACCP analyzes problem points in the production of food and develops ways to address the hazards at the source, rather than testing the final product for food borne illnesses.